Ptoscanode/Udacity-Finding-Donors-For-Charity-Project/README.md

 ![Image](https://github.com/Ptoscanode/Udacity-Finding-Donors-For-CharityML/blob/main/feature_importance.png)

-The features identified by the GradientBoost algorithm and the ones I believed would be the most important are not the same.
+The features identified by the GradientBoost algorithm and the ones I assumed to be the most important are not the same.

 **My features:**